Chapter 68:

 The Ruby Oracle

 “Let’s cut to the chase.”
-I began, placing my drink on the table.
-“A few days ago, during the General’s rereading of Petal’s message—”
+I began, placing the stein on the table and wiping the thin alcohol moustache from my lips.
+“A few days ago, during Basil's rereading of General’s message—”

-“I-I’m sorry, the what and the who?”
+“I-I’m sorry, the who and the what?”
 Aesandoral stammered as her big, confused eyes stared through mine.

 “The thing we discussed?”